Local Food Action Plan

 About the Project

 Massachusetts has a rich and diverse food system - from varied agriculture, to innovative food processing facilities, to initiatives to improve the health and affordability of food in our communities.

 The Massachusetts food system is vibrant in many ways, but the state also faces challenges.
-Local food production and markets are incredibly successful in Massachusetts, and are contributing to farm viability and improving access to healthy food.
+The state’s local food production and markets are leading nationally, and are contributing to farm viability and improving access to healthy food.
 At the same time, Massachusetts deals with challenges such as losing farmland to development and high rates of obesity and diabetes.
 Through the food system planning process, we identified strategies for building upon the strengths and address the challenges of the Massachusetts food system.

 Resources & Documents

 The following posters analyze various components of the food system.